jackthomas818/simtrapoccR/README.md

 Simulate Camera Trap Capture-Recapture and Presence-Absence Occupancy Data

-The 'simtrapoccR' package allows you to generate capture-recapture history matrices and presence-absence history matrices for feeding into population estimation statistical models such as the combined model of Blanc et al. (2014).
+The 'simtrapoccR' package allows you to generate capture-recapture history matrices and presence-absence history matrices for feeding into population estimation statistical models.

 ## Installation